When should the college process begin?

-Let Susan McCarter, Director of College Guidance at Girls Preparatory School tell you her perspective: For years I have resisted talking about college with freshmen and sophomores, not to mention middle-school students.
+Susan McCarter, Director of College Guidance at Girls Preparatory School shares her perspective here: For years I have resisted talking about college with freshmen and sophomores, not to mention middle-school students.
 I thought – and still do – that ninth and tenth graders should simply concentrate on being the best fifteen or sixteen year old they can be.
-I have given in a little over the years,…..READ MORE
+I have given in a little over the years,…READ MORE